Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 Step 1: Create the Form (3 minutes)

 Select the Customer Support Intake template.
 Customize the product/service dropdown for your business.
 Enable AI evaluation on the voice question.
+The template comes with sensible defaults — you can adjust later.

 Step 2: Connect Slack (2 minutes)